 Virtually all federally funded research is paid for with your tax dollars.
 NIH needs to hear that you don’t want your tax dollars used to underwrite animal experiments, regardless of their purpose.
 When writing letters, be sure to make the following two points:

-• Animal experimentation is an inherently violent and unethical practice, and you do not want your tax dollars used to support it.
+• Animal experimentation is an inherently unethical practice, and you do not want your tax dollars used to support it.

-• Funding for research into health and ecological effects should be redirected into the use of epidemiological, clinical, in vitro, and computer-modeling studies instead of laboratory experiments on animals.
+• Funding for biomedical research should be redirected into the use of epidemiological, clinical, in vitro, and computer-modeling studies instead of cruel and crude experiments on animals.